About the Master’s in Information Systems Management Program

-- IT Metrics (IS530): Discusses the ways that IT departments can collect and report metrics to their organizations.
+- Organizational System Metrics (IS530): Discusses the ways that IT departments can collect and report metrics to their organizations.

 - Organizational Behavior for Technology Professionals (IS541): Explores group dynamics and human behavior in organizations, paying close attention to situations involving technology.